Arthur Wellesley, 1st Duke of Wellington: Caretaker ministry and afterwards: 1834–1846

-Retirement
+Retirement: 1846–1852

 Wellington retired from political life in 1846, although he remained Commander-in-Chief, and returned briefly to the public eye in 1848 when he helped organise a military force to protect London during the year of European revolution.
 The Conservative Party had split over the repeal of the Corn Laws in 1846, with Wellington and most of the former Cabinet still supporting Peel, but most of the MPs led by Lord Derby supporting a protectionist stance.
 Early in 1852 Wellington, by then very deaf, gave Derby's first government its nickname by shouting "Who?
 Who?" as the list of inexperienced Cabinet ministers was read out in the House of Lords.
 He became Chief Ranger and Keeper of Hyde Park and St James's Park on 31 August 1850.
 He remained colonel of the 33rd Regiment of Foot from 1 February 1806 and colonel of the Grenadier Guards from 22 January 1827.

-Kitty died of cancer in 1831; despite their generally unhappy relations, which had led to an effective separation, Wellington was said to have been greatly saddened by her death, his one comfort being that after "half a lifetime together, they had come to understand each other at the end".
-He had found consolation for his unhappy marriage in his warm friendship with the diarist Harriet Arbuthnot, wife of his colleague Charles Arbuthnot.
-Harriet's death in the cholera epidemic of 1834 was almost as great a blow to Wellington as it was to her husband.
-The two widowers spent their last years together at Apsley House.
+From 1834 until his death in 1852, Wellington served as Chancellor of the University of Oxford.

 Death and funeral

 Wellington died at Walmer Castle in Kent, his residence as Lord Warden of the Cinque Ports and reputedly his favourite home, on 14 September 1852.
-He was found to be unwell on that morning and was helped from his campaign bed, which he had used throughout his military career, and seated in his chair where he died.
+He was found to be unwell on that morning and was helped from his campaign bed, which he had used throughout his military career, and seated in his chair, in which he died.
 His death was recorded as being due to the after-effects of a stroke culminating in a series of seizures.
 He was aged 83.

 Although in life he hated travelling by rail, having witnessed the death of William Huskisson, one of the first railway accident casualties, his body was taken by train to London, where he was given a state funeral – one of a small number of British subjects to be so honoured (other examples include Lord Nelson and Sir Winston Churchill).
 The funeral took place on 18 November 1852.
 Before the funeral, the Duke's body lay in state at the Royal Hospital Chelsea.
-Members of the royal family, including Queen Victoria, the Prince Consort, the Prince of Wales, and the Princess Royal, visited to pay their respects.
+Members of the royal family, including Queen Victoria, Prince Albert, the Prince of Wales, and the Princess Royal, visited to pay their respects.
 When viewing opened to the public, crowds thronged to visit and several people were killed in the crush.
+Queen Victoria wrote: "He was the pride and the bon génie, as it were, of this country!
+He was the GREATEST man this country ever produced, and the most devoted and loyal subject, and the staunchest supporter the Crown ever had."